 When you analyze your Search Term Report in Sponsored Products, you want to look at the raw data.
 The report will include a variety of metrics (per ASIN if you segmented your report as mentioned above) but the most telling data will be found in:

-Clicks: The total number clicks per keyword / search term per ASIN.
+- Clicks: The total number of clicks per keyword/search term per ASIN.

 3. Optimize Bids According to ACoS and Business Objectives